immersive-web/administrivia/meetings/wg/2020-06-02-Immersive_Web_Working_Group_Teleconference-agenda.md

-Agenda has been copied to clip board, paste here.### Call Agenda
+#### Call Agenda

-This agenda can be viewed and updated on [Github](https://github.com/immersive-web/administrivia/blob/master/meetings/wg/2020-06-09-Immersive_Web_Working_Group_Teleconference-agenda.md).
+This agenda can be viewed and updated on [Github](https://github.com/immersive-web/administrivia/blob/master/meetings/wg/2020-06-02-Immersive_Web_Working_Group_Teleconference-agenda.md).

 If you would like to add an item to the agenda or volunteer to scribe please open a pull request against this agenda.